 - No time (because everyone’s always fighting fires)

 - No formal problem management roles in place

 - Poor incident documentation, measurement, and reporting

-While a dedicated IT problem management team may not be a feasible option for all organizations, these top five steps can get you closer – faster – to a more proactive approach to IT issue resolution (and happier customers):
+While a dedicated IT problem management team may not be a feasible option for all organizations, these top five steps can get you closer – faster – to a more proactive approach to IT service management and issue resolution (and happier customers):